lrbalt/ed-parse-log/README.md

 * it parses all test files from [ed-journals](https://github.com/rster2002/ed-journals)
 * On my M2 Macbook it parses at ± 340 MB/s
 * it needs further refactoring to improve and dry the data model
+* examples show use of [Rayon](https://github.com/rayon-rs/rayon) to parse log files in parallel

 ### How to run an example